Bugsworth Canal Basin, the head of

-Bugsworth Canal Basin, the head of navigation of the Peak Forest Canal, was the largest and busiest inland port on Britain's narrow canal system and the only one to survive intact.
+navigation of the Peak Forest Canal, was the largest and busiest inland

+This model reprsents only one third of the site as it was in its heyday.
 Canal and tramway engineer, Benjamin Outram, built the 14 mile long Peak Forest Canal from Dukinfield to Bugsworth, although plans to extend to Chapel Milton via Whitehough were never realised.
 Construction of the six-mile Peak Forest Tramway in 1795-96 linked Bugsworth Basin to the limestone and gritstone quarries in Derbyshire, and the canal linked Bugsworth to Manchester and the trans-Pennine canal network.

 With these transport systems in place Bugsworth thrived commercially.
 However, as early as 1804, experiments using steam locomotives to haul iron were underway in Wales.
 The ensuing unstoppable advancement in railway technology would, inevitably, lead to the decline and ultimate demise of the canal system.